daisy/ace-gui/src/README.md

 * prompt to save report
 * add feature: given a report, run ace again
 * a11y review
+* more css
 * review dependencies

 # ARGH

-* Tabs causing too many re-renders
-* Report section tab doesn't change with document tab change
+* Report view not refreshing when a new file gets opened
 * Logo not showing on splash screen

 # Limitations